Zakaria Pintoo

 Zakaria Pintoo (জাকারিয়া পিন্টু; 1 January 1943 – 18 November 2024), alternatively spelled Zakaria Pintu, was a Bangladeshi footballer who played as a defender.
 He was the first captain of the Bangladesh national team.

 Pintoo gained fame as the captain of the Shadhin Bangla football team during the Bangladesh Liberation War.
 Before the country's independence, Pintoo represented both the Pakistan national football team and the East Pakistan football team, captaining the latter on numerous occasions.
 In club football, Pintoo represented Mohammedan SC, one of the most popular clubs in Bangladesh, for a continuous period of 14 years.

 In recognition of his contribution to the country's football, the Government of Bangladesh honored him with the Independence Award in 1995, and the National Sports Awards in 1978.

 Early life

 Born on 1 January 1943 in Naogaon District, British India, Pintoo spent most of his childhood in Barisal District.
 In 1958, he was admitted to Jagannath College after completing his secondary examinations at Mathbaria High School.
 He captained the college football team into winning the Sir AF Rahman Shield and Governors Cup.
 In 1960, after finishing his higher secondary examinations, Pintoo joined Barisal BM College, and won the Sher-e-Bangla Cup as team captain.
 In 1968, Pintoo gained admission to Dhaka University, and captained their football team as they would become champions of the East Pakistan Combined University Football Championship.
+In 1969, Pintoo captained East Pakistan Combined University to the zonal championship of the National Football Championship.